Answers to some of the more frequently asked questions about the studio.

 - Making Up Missed Classes

 - Missed classes must be made up during the current session and cannot be carried over.
-If classes are cancelled because of inclement weather you may make up the class as stated above.

 - Substitute Teachers